timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 then informs our memory management stance towards the intrusions.

-Similarly, memory reconsolidation and the AIP model provide a complementary view of IFS's unburdening process.
+Similarly, memory reconsolidation and the AIP model provide a complementary view of IFS' unburdening process.
 In this case, the memory reconsolidation view of the IFS unburdening process suggests explicit points for beneficial memory management interventions.

 #### Views
-%% Intrusive memories as trailheads and burdens %%

 First, intrusive memories show up as both "burdens" and as "trailheads" in Internal Family Systems.